-As the summer sun slowly descents into long hours of darkness and misty mornings brighten into mild days.
-It's that time of year, when rich hues of the turning leaves colour up the countryside, pumpkin spiced latte seems a good choice at the time and every 20 something uses a favourite seasonal hashtag 'sweater weather' when layering up for an Instagram post.
+As the summer sun slowly descents into long hours of darkness and misty mornings turn into crisp days.
+It's that time of year, when rich hues of the turning leaves colour up the countryside, seasonal hot coco seems a good choice at the time and every 20 something uses a favourite seasonal hashtag 'sweater weather' when layering up for an Instagram post.

-This is also a great season to wrap up, get your wellies on to explore Suffolk's countryside and coastal towns, here are some of the team's favourite spots for an autumn outing.
+This is also a great season to wrap up, get your wellies on to explore Suffolk's countryside and coastal towns, here are some of the team's favourite spots for an amble.

 In the heart of the town, are the picturesque grounds of Christchurch Park and the impressive Tudor mansion which houses a free museum, art gallery and tea room.
 Opened in 1895, this was the first public park in Ipswich and still a treasured green space in the town centre with rolling lawns, wooded area and delicately created arboreta.
 A great spot if you just want to get of the house for bit and take a stroll in the crisp air.